santisolis97/nextjs-nba-app/README.md

-Copy code

 # My NBA Games Portfolio App

-Welcome to **My NBA Games**, a Next.js application that allows you to explore NBA games, players, and teams.
-This portfolio app provides a sleek and intuitive interface for NBA enthusiasts to stay updated with the latest information.
+Welcome to **My NBA Games**, a Next.js v14 application that allows you to explore NBA games, players, and teams.
+This portfolio app leverages the exciting features introduced in Next.js v14 to provide a modern and seamless experience for NBA enthusiasts to stay updated with the latest information.

+## Next.js 14 Features

+This project is built using Next.js version 14, taking advantage of the latest features and enhancements.
+Explore the power of Next.js with improved performance, developer experience, and new capabilities.
+For detailed information, refer to the [Next.js 14 Release Notes](https://nextjs.org/blog/next-14).

 ## Prerequisites